 • Save

-The natural halfway point for the Bagwa Canoe Route is Bagwa Lake Campground.
-It doesn’t matter if you’re paddling counterclockwise through Pease Point or clockwise through Lily Lake, Bagwa Campground is about 13 km from the boat launch.
-With only two campsites available for reservation, this Prince Albert National Park camping can offer true peace and quiet.
-It’s an idyllic backcountry escape.
+Bagwa Lake Backcountry Campground is the natural halfway point on the Bagwa Canoe Route.
+No matter if you’re paddling counterclockwise by Pease Point or clockwise from Lily Lake, Bagwa Campground is approximately 13 km from the boat launch.
+As the only backcountry campground on the modest Bagwa Lake, this is an idyllic wilderness escape from everyday life.

 • Save